-For UK financial advisers only, not approved for use by retail customers.
+For financial advisers only, not approved for use by retail customers.
 Click here for the customer website.

 Financial Advisers' FAQ - Belgium

-Why has this action been taken?
+Why was this action taken?

 Following a strategic review of PIA’s participation in the Belgian market, a decision was made to cease accepting applications for new policies from Belgian residents.
 As such a decision was also made to terminate PIA’s agreement with HPG Belgium BVBA – SPRL (‘HPGB’).